-A Rhino security deposit insurance policy secures each home for the property owner in case of any damages or unpaid amounts, such as unpaid rent.
-Renters pay Rhino a small fee instead of paying a security deposit to the property owner.
+Rhino Security Deposit Insurance policy secures each home for the property owner in case of any damages or unpaid amounts, such as unpaid rent.
+Renters can sign up for a low-cost Rhino policy instead of paying an upfront cash security deposit to the property owner.

-If a loss is incurred during the course of a lease, a claim may be filed by the property owner.
+If a covered loss is incurred during a lease, a claim may be filed by the property owner.
 Rhino will investigate the claim, and if it is approved, Rhino will pay the claim up to the coverage amount.
 The renter will be responsible for reimbursing Rhino for the approved claim amount.

-Rhino may be an available option for renters who qualify for a lease at a Rhino partnered property.
-Rhino coverage is not mandatory.
+Rhino may be an available option for renters who qualify for a lease at a Rhino-partnered property.
+Rhino’s Security Deposit Insurance is not mandatory.
 It’s our goal to promote choices, and you should have an opportunity to choose the deposit option that best suits your needs.

-Rhino is not designed for renters who are already behind on rent payments, or are otherwise in arrears.
+Rhino’s Security Deposit Insurance is not designed for renters who are already behind on rent payments or are otherwise in arrears.
 Any outstanding balance must be resolved between the renter and property owner directly before a renter may apply for a Rhino policy.

 Who is Rhino covering?

-Rhino security deposit insurance protects a property owner from damages and unpaid amounts, such as missed rent payments, that may occur at the property.
-An important difference between something like car insurance and security deposit insurance is that there are three parties involved with security deposit insurance instead of two.
+Rhino’s Security Deposit Insurance protects a property owner from damages and unpaid amounts, such as missed rent payments, that may occur at the property.
+An important difference between something like renters insurance and security deposit insurance is that there are three parties involved with security deposit insurance instead of two.

 With renters insurance, the insurance company promises to pay the renter for covered damage to their personal property.
 With Rhino’s Security Deposit Insurance, we promise to pay the property manager if they incur a covered loss such as renter damage to their home or rent default